 Restrooms are located conveniently around campus.
 It is an expectation that students use the restroom between passing periods or during lunch to minimize the loss of instructional time.
+Restrooms will be closed during the first 15 minutes and the last 15 minutes of each class period.
 During class time, all students must wear a restroom vest outside of class to use the restroom.
 Students may not gather or loiter in the restrooms.
 Students have a responsibility to leave the restroom in a neat and orderly manner.